Blogs

 wave

-Experts like Alycia Halladay of the Autism Science Foundation and other leading researchers emphasize that increased autism diagnoses stem from enhanced access to services and reduced stigma, not a genuine surge in the condition.
-They argue that the focus should be on supporting autistic individuals and their families, not on funding research based on disproven theories and potentially discriminatory data collection practices.
-This sentiment is echoed by many disability organizations that advocate for better support services and inclusive policies rather than large-scale data surveillance.
+Experts like Alycia Halladay from the Autism Science Foundation and other leading researchers are pointing out that the rise in autism diagnoses is because of increased access to services and reduced stigma, not because more people are suddenly autistic.
+They argue the focus should be on supporting autistic people and their families, not on research based on disproven theories and potentially discriminatory data practices.
+Many disability organizations feel the same—they want better support and inclusive policies, not massive data surveillance.

-The creation of this registry raises serious ethical and practical questions.
-While advancing autism research is a laudable goal, the current approach, driven by controversial figures and potentially flawed assumptions, threatens to overshadow the genuine needs of the autistic community.
-A more responsible path would prioritize data security, collaboration with autistic individuals and their families, and a focus on evidence-based research that supports individuals, not stigmatizes them.
+This whole registry raises a ton of ethical and practical questions.
+Yes, advancing autism research is important, but the current approach feels… wrong.
+It's being driven by controversial figures and potentially flawed assumptions, and it risks overshadowing the real needs of the autistic community.
+What we really need is a more responsible approach: data security, collaboration with autistic individuals and their families, and research that supports them, not stigmatizes them.
+You know?
+It's a complex issue and feels like it's spiraling out of control.

 FAQ